jsmithabq/ODrive/ruby/README.txt

 the distributed storage driver, e.g., ODrive's Swift storage driver.

-To use the manual utilities from within the './ruby/odrive/db' directory, include /reference the './ruby/odrive' directory, e.g.:
+To use the manual utilities from within the './ruby/odrive/db' directory, include (reference) the './ruby/odrive' directory, e.g.:

 jsmith@sage:~/.../ODrive/ruby/odrive/db$ ruby -I .. user_db_display_users.rb
 userid, password, name, password_hint, password_stale, style, cloud_host, cloud_tenant, cloud_user, cloud_password
 1: admin, 91608911a1ef6ec3c89c5b3cce2b3dd6, Administrator The Great, (none), false, default, (no cloud host), (no cloud tenant), (no cloud user), (no cloud password)
 ...

-WARNING:  These utilities fully interrogat the database, e.g., displaying passwords, so this part of the (developer) filesystem should be protected from end-users of the ODrive app server.
+WARNING:  These utilities fully interrogate the database, e.g., displaying passwords, so this part of the (developer) filesystem should be protected from end-users of the ODrive app server.